reorproject/reor/README.md

 3. LLM-powered Q&A does RAG on the corpus of notes.
 4. Everything can be searched semantically.

 One way to think about Reor is as a RAG app with two generators: the LLM and the human.
-In Q&A mode, the LLM is fed retrieved context from the corpus to help answer the query.
+In Q&A mode, the LLM is fed retrieved context from the corpus to help answer a query.
 Similarly, in editor mode, the human can toggle the sidebar to reveal related notes "retrieved" from the corpus.
-This is quite a powerful way of "augmenting" your writing by cross-referencing ideas in a current note against related ideas from your corpus.
+This is quite a powerful way of "augmenting" your thoughts by cross-referencing ideas in a current note against related ideas from your corpus.

 https://github.com/reorproject/reor/assets/17236551/1bbc1b2d-c3d9-451c-a008-7f12c84f96db